Prometheus Biosciences (NASDAQ:RXDX) Issues Quarterly Earnings Results

-Prometheus Biosciences (NASDAQ:RXDX – Get Rating) announced its quarterly earnings data on Tuesday.
-The biopharmaceutical company reported ($0.90) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.91) by $0.01, Briefing.com reports.
-The firm had revenue of $0.65 million during the quarter, compared to analysts’ expectations of $0.47 million.
-Prometheus Biosciences had a negative return on equity of 67.38% and a negative net margin of 2,081.83%.
-Prometheus Biosciences’s revenue was down 37.0% on a year-over-year basis.
+Prometheus Biosciences (NASDAQ:RXDX – Get Rating) posted its quarterly earnings data on Tuesday.
+The biopharmaceutical company reported ($0.90) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.91) by $0.01, Briefing.com reports.
+The business had revenue of $0.65 million for the quarter, compared to the consensus estimate of $0.47 million.
+Prometheus Biosciences had a negative net margin of 2,081.83% and a negative return on equity of 67.38%.
+The firm’s revenue was down 37.0% on a year-over-year basis.

 Insider Buying and Selling at Prometheus Biosciences